Graylog2/graylog2-server/README.md

-# Graylog ProcessorPlugin Plugin
+# Graylog Message Processor Plugin

-Welcome to your new Graylog plugin!

-Please refer to http://docs.graylog.org/en/latest/pages/plugins.html for documentation on how to write plugins for Graylog.

 Getting started
 ---------------

-This project is using Maven 3 and requires Java 7 or higher.
-The plugin will require Graylog 1.0.0 or higher.
+This project is using Maven 3 and requires Java 8 or higher.
+The plugin will require Graylog 2.0.0 or higher.

 * Clone this repository.
 * Run `mvn package` to build a JAR file.